 So where are you now?

 Once you have your financial goal, you have to figure out a way to get there.
 But even before that, you have to know where you’re coming from.
-Use the above tools to establish your current financial situation so you can create a more accurate and effective financial plan.
+Use the above tools to evaluate your current financial situation so you can create a more accurate and achievable financial plan.